[Exclusive] EU to impose targeted sanctions on Myanmar junta

 The existing measures covered 14 officials and an arms export ban.

-Meanwhile, the EU is also keen to try mediate a peaceful solution in Myanmar, even though the Asian state lies in China's sphere of influence.
+Meanwhile, the EU is also keen to mediate a peaceful solution in Myanmar, even though the Asian state lies in China's sphere of influence.

 "The European Union stands ready to support dialogue with all key stakeholders who wish to resolve the situation in good faith, with a view to facilitating a swift reinstatement of power to the legitimate democratic institutions," the draft conclusions said.